-On some occasions when leaders have to take the point, the risk can be overwhelming.
+On some occasions, when leaders have to take the point, the risk can be overwhelming.
 These times are when a leader’s mettle is truly tested when their courage and resolve are exposed.
 We’re not talking about those times that a leader has to make a project or product decision that may have a small to moderate impact on the result.
-No, we’re talking about those times when the lives, the jobs, the futures of others and potentially the company are at stake.
+No, we’re talking about those times when the lives, the jobs, the futures of others, and potentially the company are at stake.

-Regardless of the reason for the sudden shift, these game-changing events have on a company’s business model, leaders of courage, resolve and creativity must step into the void and reset the course of the company.
+Regardless of the reason for the sudden shift these game-changing events have on a company’s business model, leaders of courage, resolve, and creativity must step into the void and reset the course of the company.

 So, how does a leader know what to do under these tipping point conditions?
-Is it about intuition, intelligence, experience or luck?
+Is it about intuition, intelligence, experience, or luck?
 Most leaders that have been able to make decisions with so much at stake use all of these, but they do not move forward without asking hard questions of staff, competitors, mentors, and respected peers.

 1. Identify the real versus imagined threats.
 Leaders surround themselves with people that will tell them precisely what they need to know about the threat.
 There is no room for “group think” or the “yes-man/woman” in this dialogue.
-Hard, honest, emotionless and frank information is required.
+Hard, honest, emotionless, and frank information is required.

 2. Look diligently for the opportunity in the situation.
-Diligence is not an exercise in optimism; this is taking inventory of what the organization does well, identifying which of these it can excel with, recognizing the sacred cows and those on the team that is not up for the challenges or stresses and those that are suited for battle.
+Diligence is not an exercise in optimism; this is taking inventory of what the organization does well, identifying which of these it can excel with, recognizing the sacred cows and those on the team that is not up for the challenges or stresses, and those that are suited for battle.

 This leadership team must now weigh the opportunities with the inherent risks of making the “Big Bet.”
-Honestly understanding the risk/reward proposition will decide the next steps of action – go all in or wind it down.
+Honestly, understanding the risk/reward proposition will decide the next steps of action – go all in or wind it down.

-4. Inspire people to act and expect execution; to invest the effort, passion, and commitment to succeed.
-Inspiration requires earned trust, realistic optimism and connection with the doers.
+4. Inspire people to act and expect execution; invest the effort, passion, and commitment to succeed.
+Inspiration requires earned trust, realistic optimism, and connection with the doers.
 The leader then lives the passion, the resolve, the determination that is being asked of all.
-This team inspiration can only happen when the entire team understands what’s in it for me, what’s in it for the company, what’s in it for the customer and most importantly, what does the end look like and what are the milestones they need to achieve to get there.
+This team inspiration can only happen when the entire team understands what’s in it for me, what’s in it for the company, what’s in it for the customer, and most importantly, what does the end look like and what are the milestones they need to achieve to get there.
 A well-led team will extend themselves beyond what they felt possible if they see the light at the end of the tunnel.